-The Centre Altiero Spinelli (CeAS) was set up in 2003, within the framework of the Jean Monnet Centres of Excellence action program funded by the European Commission, at the initiative of the Jean Monnet Chair of EU Law and Institutions active at the University “Roma Tre” since 1999, held by Prof. Dr. Luigi Moccia, who founded the Centre and took over its direction. following the with the European Commission for the establishment of Jean Monnet Centres of Excellence.
+The Centre Altiero Spinelli (CeAS) was set up in 2003, within the framework of the Jean Monnet Centres of Excellence action program funded by the European Commission, at the initiative of Prof. Luigi Moccia, Jean Monnet Chair.

 After the three years grant agreement period, CeAS continued to carry out its mission for the promotion and development of research and study activities in the field of European integration, through a variety of actions ranging from research projects (such as the “success story” Europe at school: How to become European citizens), to advanced training courses (such as the post-graduate course in Cittadinanza europea e integrazione euromediterranea), publications (such as the biannual journal “La cittadinanza europea”, the monographs series Quaderni del Centro Altiero Spinelli”, the “International Catalogue”), Working Papers, the EuroViews blog, Open didactic materials,along with the organisation of conferences, seminars and cultural events (such as the Giornate per l’Europa-Europe Days, the international award “Cittadinanza Europea”).
 More recently (2017-2020) CeAS was the recipient of the grant for the carrying out of the Horizion 2020 project Terrorsim Previention Via Radicalisation Counter-Narrative (TRIVALENT).

-In the contemporary world, cultures are no longer isolated.
+In the contemporary world, societies and cultures are no longer isolated.
 They interact and influence each other.
-Increased mobility coupled in particular with migration flows have brought others very close to us.
-These "others" no longer live in some distant country, but right in our own town or neighborhood.
-These phenomena have gradually eroded and discredited the centrality of the European/Western paradigm.
+Increased mobility coupled in particular with innovative communications technology, market globalisation, migration flows have brought ‘others’ very close to ‘us’.
+We and the Others no longer live distant each other, but closer in a world ever more connected and complex.

-Keeping in mind the basic ambivalence of the risks/benefits potentially arising out of the cultural diversity, the problem still remains: how could we then cope with this challenge?
+Bearing in mind the basic ambivalence of the risks/benefits actually and potentially deriving from the ‘complexity in diversity’ of societies and cultures in today's global world the problem stands up: how could we cope with this challenge?

 In this context, CeAS is aware of the need for new methodological and conceptual approaches that imply:

-- to accept reality of things, without however being resigned to the idea of an amalgam of unresolved contradictions, but as a possibility of a mixed blend of cultural identities characterizing a condition of multiple affiliations.
+- to accept reality, without however being resigned to the idea of an amalgam of unresolved contradictions, but as a possibility of a mixed blend of cultural identities characterizing a condition of multiple affiliations.

 In continuity with the former university Centre, CeAS activities cover a variety of sectors and topics, all round the central idea of European citizenship at the core of the integration process, including: fundamental rights; area of freedom, security and justice; European policies; comparison and integration of European legal systems; European social model; Euro-Mediterranean integration; Intercultural dialogue; European Union external action; Development cooperation and humanitarian aid; Environmental protection and sustainable development.